Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 70 trips per day across all routes, which equates to approximately 29 weekly trips per individual stop.
+Transport accessibility is rated good, with residents typically located 219 meters from the nearest stop.
+Service frequency averages 70 trips per day across all routes, equating to approximately 29 weekly trips per stop.

 Frequently Asked Questions - Transport